SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/numeric/sqrt.rst

 SQRT
 **************************

-Returns the square root value of a non-negative numeric expression.
+Calculates the square root value of a non-negative numeric expression.

 Syntax
 ==========